thekindlyone/qrious-terraform/README.md

 The install script invoked by user_data
 * installs packages like iptables and docker
-* sets firewall rules to disallow all incoming traffic other than 22 and 80
+* sets firewall rules to disallow all incoming traffic other than 22 and 80(even though security group already enforces this)
 * installs a systemd service for the project and enables it

 The systemd service